bmwcarit/joynr/wiki/jee.md

 they are interested in.

-A limitation of this solution is that replies for requests which originated from a clustered application are not guarateed to be received by the cluster node which sent the request.
+A limitation of this solution is that replies for requests which originated from a clustered application are not guaranteed to be received by the cluster node which sent the request.
 A possible solution could be to provide extra logic on the load balancer.
 However, without this you should only use fire-and-forget semantics for outgoing messages.